Paul DeJong Player Props: Cardinals vs. Nationals

 Paul DeJong At The Plate

-- DeJong is batting .211 with one homer during his last games and is on a four-game hitting streak.
+- DeJong is batting .316 with one homer during his last games and is riding a five-game hitting streak.

-- In 54.3% of his 46 games this season, DeJong has picked up at least one hit.
-He's also had 11 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.